 Spaceballs (1987) MonsterVision review & host segments

 Director Mel Brooks ended his hilarious "History Of The World Part I" (1981) with spoof ads for non-existant films including Jews In Space.
-"Spaceballs" spoofs everything from Star Wars (with well over half of Mel's budget going to ILM for special effects) to Alien (John Hurt collapses, out pops a monster, and he says, "Not again!" as the monster goes into a song & dance), Planet Of The Apes (the apes, riding horses, see something on the beach at the end of Mel's movie and say, "There goes the neighborhood"), and others.
+"Spaceballs" spoofs everything from Star Wars (with well over half of Mel's budget going to ILM for special effects) to Alien (the late John Hurt collapses, out pops a monster, and he says, "Not again!" as the monster goes into a song & dance), Planet Of The Apes (the apes, riding horses, see something on the beach at the end of Mel's movie and say, "There goes the neighborhood"), and others.
 Mel Brooks plays both the evil Emperor and the little Jedi master Yogurt (who has a commercial for Spaceballs merchandise within the scene, spoofing the ultra-commercialization of Star Wars).
 Rick Moranis of Ghostbusters plays the evil Dark Helmet.
 Bill Pullman is in the Harrison Ford role, with John Candy as his big furry sidekick.
 Daphne Zuniga (who previously starred in the low-budget Star Wars spoof "Hardware Wars") plays the kidnapped Princess, with Joan Rivers as her Jewish robot.
 Michael Winslow of the Police Academy movies is on hand to provide his own sound effects as Dark Helmet's communications officer.
 Additional cast: Dick Van Patten (father of the star of Zone Troopers), George Wyner, Lorene Yarnell, Renny Graham, Rhonda Shear, Dom DeLuise (Cannonball Run).
 96 minutes rated PG

 High Anxiety (1977)